ebkalderon/ebkalderon.github.io/content/blog/2022-11-21-downloading-html5-games/index.md

 Fixing this and reloading the page doesn't seem to do any good.

 This `flambe.js` script that's being loaded alongside `main-html.js` looks interesting, though.
-This seems to refer to [Flambe](https://github.com/aduros/flambe), a 2D game engine written in [Haxe](https://haxe.org) that deploys to HTML5.
+The name seems to refer to [Flambe](https://github.com/aduros/flambe), a 2D game engine written in [Haxe](https://haxe.org) that deploys to HTML5.

 Going back into the devtools again, let's switch to the debugger and inspect the source code for `main-html.js`.
-I believe this is where the actual game logic lives, where `flambe.js` would presumably contain the base game engine.
+This is probably where the actual game logic lives, since I presume `flambe.js` contains the base game engine.

 {{ resize_image(path="messy-source.png", alt="Messy JavaScript" width=785, height=0, op="fit_width") }}

 Ouch, that's hard to read.
-Let's pretty-print the source code...
+Let's pretty-print that code...

 {{ resize_image(path="pretty-printed-source.png", alt="Pretty-printed JavaScript", width=785, height=0, op="fit_width") }}